Dr Laura Bainbridge

 - Email: L.Bainbridge@leeds.ac.uk

 - Website: Twitter | LinkedIn

 I joined the School of Law as a Lecturer in Criminal Justice in January 2020, having previously been employed as an ESRC Postdoctoral Fellow at the London School of Economics and Political Science.
-I completed my PhD in Social Policy at the University of York in 2017.
-I am also an Associate Fellow of the Higher Education Academy.
+I completed my PhD in Social Policy at the University of York in 2017, and am an Associate Fellow of the Higher Education Academy.

 As an impact-focussed researcher, I have successfully disseminated my findings to UK government ministers, civil servants, Members of Parliament and Police and Crime Commissioners.
-At the international level, I have been invited to share my insights with crime and justice practitioners located in the United States, Canada and Belgium, and have acted as an advisor to the Australian Government’s Behavioural Insights Team.
+At the international level, I have been invited to share my insights with crime and justice practitioners located in the United States, Canada, Poland and Belgium, and have acted as an advisor to the Australian Government’s Behavioural Insights Team.

 - Director of Employability (Criminal Justice)

 My scholarly interests lie at the nexus between social policy, criminology and political science.
 I specialise in violence reduction and the multi-level processes in which policies and programmes ‘travel’ across the globe.